Spider-Man (2002 film): Accolades

 The film won several awards ranging from Teen Choice Awards to the Saturn Awards, and was also nominated for two Academy Awards for Best Visual Effects and Best Sound (Kevin O'Connell, Greg P. Russell and Ed Novick), but lost to The Lord of the Rings: The Two Towers and Chicago, respectively.
 While only Danny Elfman brought home a Saturn Award, Raimi, Maguire, and Dunst were all nominated for their respective positions.
 It also took home the People's Choice Award for "Favorite Motion Picture."
 The film was nominated for Favorite Movie at the Nickelodeon Kids' Choice Awards, but lost to Austin Powers in Goldmember.

-Future
+The upside down kissing scene won Best Kiss at the MTV Movie & TV Awards in 2003.

 Sequels

-Two sequels to Spider-Man were produced and directed by Sam Raimi: Spider-Man 2 was released on June 30, 2004, while Spider-Man 3 was released on May 4, 2007.
+Two sequels to Spider-Man were produced and directed by Raimi.
+Spider-Man 2 was released on June 30, 2004, while Spider-Man 3 was released on May 4, 2007.
+A spin-off animated series, Spider-Man: The New Animated Series, aired from July to September 2003.
+It was intended to serve as a continuation of the first film.

-Animated television series

-A CGI/spin-off animated series, Spider-Man: The New Animated Series, ran on July to September 2003; it was intended to be the continuation of the first film, and was an alternate sequel to the film unrelated to the events of the later sequels.